Nanosecond protein dynamics in a red/green Cyanobacteriochrome revealed by transient IR spectroscopy: Materials and Methods

+Steady-state UV-Vis spectra were recorded with a Nanodrop 1000 Spectrophotometer (Thermo Scientific, Waltham, MA, USA) and a UV-2450 UV-Vis Spectrophotometer (Shimadzu, Nakagyo-ku, Kyoto, Japan).
+The samples were prepared either in the Pr or Pg states by illumination with green and red LED arrays (LIU630A and LIU525B, Thorlabs, Newton, MA, USA) as starting points for all experiments.
+FT-IR difference spectra were recorded with a Tensor 27 spectrometer (Bruker, Ettlingen, Germany).
 In all time-resolved Vis and IR experiments the samples were prepared under the same conditions to ensure maximum comparability of the datasets.
-The sample with a concentration of 0.7~mM (computed with the ExPASy ProtParam tool from the sequence and $\mathrm{OD_{280}}$(0.1 mm)=~0.25) was cycled in a closed system with a peristaltic pump to ensure sufficient sample exchange in the probe spot.
+The sample, with a concentration of 0.7~mM (computed with the ExPASy ProtParam tool from the sequence and $\mathrm{OD_{280}}$(0.1 mm)=~0.25), was cycled in a closed system with a peristaltic pump to ensure sufficient sample exchange in the probe spot.
+The fresh sample conditions were checked at time delays before t0, and traces recorded $-10~ns$ were used for background subtraction.
 This closed system included a reservoir where the sample was illuminated with the same LED arrays that were used in the static experiments to prepare either the Pr or Pg state and was constantly purged with $\mathrm{N_2}$.
 The measurement cell consisted of two 2-mm thick $\mathrm{CaF_2}$ windows separated by a 50~\textmu m Teflon spacer.
 Transient Vis and IR experiments employed a pump-probe scheme with two electronically-synchronized Ti:Sapphire laser systems running at 2.5~kHz \cite{Bredenbeck2004}.
 Pump-probe difference spectra were obtained by alternately blocking consecutive pump laser shots using a mechanical chopper and acquired up to the maximum delay value of 42~\textmu s with the same delay times.
-Spectral traces at negative delay times (-10~ns) were used for background subtraction.
 The time resolution was limited by the length of the pump pulse (60~ps, while the synchronization jitter of the setup was 10~ps).
-The linear polarization of the pump pulse was set to an angle of 54.7$^{\circ}$ relative to the p-polarized probe pulse (magic angle).
-A multichannel referencing scheme was used to suppress noise in all experiments \cite{Feng2017}.
+The linear polarization of the pump pulse was set to magic angle (54.7$^{\circ}$) relative to the p-polarized probe pulse.
+A multichannel referencing scheme was used to suppress noise in all transient experiments \cite{Feng2017}.

-For the UV pump pulses, the respective laser was tuned to 760~nm, such that second harmonic generation in a BBO crystal produced pulses with a center wavelength of 380~nm (see Fig. \ref{intro}D).
-The compressor stage of the amplifier was bypassed and stretched pulses of ca. 60~ps FWHM duration (determined on the rising absorption edge on a silicon wafer) and a power of 1~\textmu J were employed to ensure mild pumping conditions and minimize sample degradation.